cangorur/human_robot_collaboration/README.md

 sudo cp conveyor.blend <morse_installation_path>/share/morse/data/robots/
 ```

-make surethat your builder script ("hrc_industry.py" in our case) has this line to import conveyor belt properly:
+make sure that your builder script ("hrc_scenario.py" in our case) has this line to import conveyor belt properly:
 ```
 from morse.builder.robots.conveyor import *
 ```